Learnability Window in Gated Recurrent Neural Networks: Empirical validation

-Collectively, these results reveal a hierarchy of temporal regimes: homogeneous scalar gating produces fast exponential decay; diagonal gating induces slow, approximately algebraic attenuation; and multi-gate architectures such as GRU and LSTM realize broad mixtures of time scales that manifest as approximate power-law scaling over intermediate horizons.
+Collectively, these results reveal a hierarchy of temporal regimes: homogeneous scalar gating produces fast exponential decay; diagonal gating induces slow, approximately power-law attenuation; and multi-gate architectures realize broad mixtures of time scales whose realized envelope position along the cutoff continuum depends on gating expressivity, optimizer, and initialization jointly (GRU lands deep in the gated power-law regime in this configuration; LSTM sits closer to the exponential boundary).
 Importantly, the corresponding state Jacobians remain numerically well-conditioned in all cases (results not shown), indicating that Jacobian stability alone does not determine finite-horizon learnability.
-Rather, it is the geometry of the envelope that governs the persistence of gradient signal across lags.
-All models exhibit consistent training loss reduction and stable optimization trajectories (learning curves not shown), confirming that they successfully fit the task under the shared training protocol.
+Rather, it is the geometry of the envelope that governs how strongly lagged gradient contributions influence parameter updates across temporal lags.
+All models exhibit consistent training loss reduction and stable optimization trajectories (learning curves not shown), indicating that they extract non-trivial signal from the task under the shared training protocol; we do not claim that any of the architectures achieves an optimal fit, only that learning proceeds in a stable manner sufficient for the diagnostics reported here.
 However, the objective of this study is not to fine-tune architectures for maximal predictive accuracy, but to characterize the structural conditions under which long-range dependencies remain statistically detectable.